 KNOW YOUR WEAPON

-Whether you’re hunting with a gun or bow, it’s important to know your weapon.
-Practice shooting at different angles and distances, in different positions (standing, sitting, kneeling) and in different conditions or times of day.
-For rifle hunting, make sure your scope is properly sighted in to the distance you’ll be shooting, practice and hunt with the same bullets and understand how wind and elevation may impact your shot.
-For archery, be sure your bow and arrows meet the state’s requirements (for example, Idaho doesn’t allow mechanical broad heads or any electronics such as lighted nocks) and understand how your arrows fly at further distances.
+Whether you're hunting with a gun or bow, it's essential to know your weapon.
+Practice shooting at different angles and distances, in various positions (standing, sitting, kneeling) and in other conditions or times of the day.
+For rifle hunting, make sure your scope is sighted in correctly for the distance you'll be shooting, practice, and hunt with the same bullets and understand how wind and elevation may impact your shot.
+For archery, be sure your bow and arrows meet the state's requirements (for example, Idaho doesn't allow mechanical broadheads or any electronics such as lighted nocks) and understand how your arrows fly at further distances.

 Weather conditions can quickly change during a hunt, and having the proper clothing can mean staying comfortable and safe.
-Chose a base layer that wicks moisture, mid layers that provide insulation and an outer layer that provides protection from the elements.
+Chose a base layer that wicks moisture, mid-layers that provide insulation, and an outer layer that protects from the elements.

-The OnX Hunt app is great map tool for hunting.
-It can be used on a phone or GPS device, and includes features such as land boundaries, aerial imagery and topography, offline mapping capabilities, tracking distance and path, marking points and identifying game units.
-But even in today’s technology-focused world, paper maps are still useful since many backcountry areas don’t have cell service, and phone/GPS batteries die.
+BaseMap is a great map tool for hunting.
+It includes features like land boundaries, aerial imagery, topography, offline mapping capabilities, tracking distance, path marking points, and identifying game units.
+But even in today's technology-focused world, paper maps are still useful since many backcountry areas don't have cell service, and phone/GPS batteries die.
 Knowing how to read a map is as important as having one!

 Hunting in the west means you'll most likely be hunting on public lands such as national forests or BLM land.
 This also means you may run into other hunters.
 Do you research to ensure you know the rules and regulations for specific areas, know land boundaries, and tell someone where you'll be and when you expect to return.

-When you butcher an elk, you’ll quarter it into 2 fronts and 2 hinds.
+When you butcher an elk, you'll quarter it into two fronts and two hinds.
 Meat should be placed in game bags for hanging to cool and/or carrying.
-When you quarter the elk though, there’s more meat than just the quarters, including the neck, back straps and tenderloins.
+When you quarter the elk, though, there's more meat than just the quarters, including the neck, back straps, and tenderloins.

 Before you can harvest an elk, you have to know where they are.
-Elk move around depending on the weather, time of year, to find food and water supplies and because of human and predator pressure.
-Pre-season scouting is a must, and you’ll need to continue scouting during the season.
-Glassing is a good way to find elk from a distance—look for herds of elk in fields and find out where they are coming from and going to.
-Use aerial maps to locate potential food, water and bedding areas.
-Once you’ve found potential spots, head to those areas on foot and look for rubs, trails, tracks, scat and other signs.
+Elk move around depending on the weather, time of year, to find food and water supplies, and because of human and predator pressure.
+Pre-season scouting is a must, and you'll need to continue scouting during the season.
+Glassing is an excellent way to find elk from a distance—look for herds of elk in fields and find out where they are coming from and going to.
+Use aerial maps to locate potential food, water, and bedding areas.
+Once you've found potential spots, head to those areas on foot and look for rubs, trails, tracks, scat, and other signs.

 The terrain will vary depending on where you hunt.
 Use topography maps and Google Earth to familiarize yourself with the terrain of the area you'll be hunting.
 Be prepared for hiking up and down steep inclines, through thick brush and across wide-open flats.